 - Can a business use our charity’s logo?

 No. They can publicise their support for you by name, but they cannot use your logo on their website or elsewhere.

 - If a business is linking donations to its work are they a 'commercial participator'?

 Yes they are.
-This is all dealt with neatly in the T&Cs that they sign with us, and that the charities sign with us, that form the Commercial Participation agreement between the business and charity without any need for direct contact or negotiation.
+This is all dealt with neatly in the T&Cs that businesses and charities agree to upon registering, that together form the Commercial Participation agreement between the business and charity without any need for direct contact or negotiation.

 - If the business is a commercial participator, will donations be subject to VAT?

-We cannot give tax advice.
-We have however taken tax advice on this from Bates Wells Braithwaite the specialist charity law firm and the answer is that there is no VAT applicable within the Work for Good approach.
+Whilst we cannot give tax advice, we are advised by Bates Wells Braithwaite the specialist charity law firm that there is no VAT payable by charities receiving donations within the Work for Good approach.